Edward Leithe's project group Cell signaling

 Edward Leithe

-Research in our lab focuses on the study of how deregulation of E3 ubiquitin ligases contributes to cancer pathogenesis and their potential as cancer biomarkers.
-E3 ubiquitin ligases catalyze the covalent attachment of ubiquitin, a small protein modifier, to the target protein.
-These enzymes have important roles in processes such as DNA damage repair, cell cycle regulation, apoptosis, and signal transduction.
+Research in our lab focuses on the study of how the deregulation of E3 ubiquitin ligases contributes to cancer pathogenesis and the potential of these enzymes as cancer biomarkers.
+E3 ubiquitin ligases catalyze the covalent attachment of ubiquitin, a small protein modifier, to a target protein.
+They play important roles in processes such as DNA damage repair, cell cycle regulation, apoptosis, and signal transduction.
 Dysfunction of the ubiquitin system is associated with a variety of human pathologies, including cancer.
 Among the approximately 600 E3 ubiquitin ligases encoded by the human genome, several are tumor suppressor or proto-oncogenic proteins that represent attractive drug target candidates.

 Our research follows two threads of investigation: